hmrc/ios-components/README.md

 A string extension method which, ideally, takes a multiline string and returns a `UIStackView` containing a mixture of `UILabel` and `Components.Atoms.BulletLabelView`.

-This is benificial for VoiceOver as each paragraph becomes read out individually instead of one large block.
+This is beneficial for VoiceOver as each paragraph is selected and read out individually instead of one large block.

 Default `UIStackView` properties:
 ```swift